20 Awesome Sources of Free Data

 The home of the U.S. government’s open data, this site allows access to information about a variety of topics provided by federal, state, local, and tribal governments.

-6. Data.gov UK
+6. Data.gov U.K.

-Similar to the US’s Data.gov, this site allows access to data in a variety of topics.
+Similar to the U.S.’s Data.gov, this site allows access to U.K. data on a variety of topics.

-Data is provided by the central government, local authorities, and public bodies.
+Data is provided by central government, local authorities, and public bodies.

 7. Health Data

-Searchable topics include medical devices, environmental health, substance abuse, mental health, and others.
+Searchable topics include issues such as public health (especially good for COVID data), medical devices, environmental health, substance abuse, mental health, and others.

 8. The World Factbook